cjcrosley/virtual-futures-project/step1.md

 ####Inputs (Blue Groups):
 - **Transit Paths** - A curve or list of curves representing the transit network connecting all communities in the model.
  - We will not use the Transit Paths in this step, but we set them now for convenience.
 They will be used in step three.
 - **Boolean Toggle** - Use the Primary Rotation supplied below if set to True.
-If false, a random rotation will be supplied.
+If False, a random rotation will be supplied.
 - **Primary Rotation** - A list of numbers representing degrees of rotation corresponding to each of the communities in the model.
 - **Community Centers** - A list of points representing the center point of each community.
 - **Cell Prime (x)** - The base modular dimension of the x-axis.